WinstonHar/Ros2BridgeMobile/README.md

 9. On the left you can see the Available App Actions showing all your saved buttons, check to make sure they are correct, if not you can go back to the Geometry Standard Messages page and delete and rewrite a fixed version.
 The arrow in the center colapses this pane.
 10. Assign controller buttons to actions.
 Note: They layout for android controller support follows the xbox layout.
 11. Below is stick controls.
 Input 1 is tracked topic.
 Input 2 is message type.
 Input 3 is max value.
 Input 4 is step value(to control sensitivity/accelleration).
 Input 5 is deadzone (min value).
 Then save.
 12. From here when you leave this action open the controller inputs (when connected to the bluetooth of the phone) will be mapped to the inputs you assigned.
+You can also access these controls via the controller overview ui button at the bottom of the screen.

 **Screenshots:**
 <div align="center">